 Ditch the Pitch

-The law defines a lemon as a new motor vehicle (passenger car, van or truck) that:
+The law defines a lemon as a new motor vehicle (passenger car, van, motorcycle, or small truck) that:

 Defects which substantially impair the vehicle's use, market value and safety.
 Not covered are defects caused by the consumer's abuse, neglect or unauthorized alteration of the car, or defects that do not show within the first 12,000 miles or 12 months, whichever occurs first.